eoscafe/gravatarcafe/README.md

 gravatarcafe
 -----------

-This eosio contract allows users to mail each other.
+This contract allows users to set a display name, image and telegram.